 The free market is a beautiful thing.
 The voluntary actions of individuals exchanging value for value according to mutual consent benefits all parties.
 Yet these days the myth is perpetuated that the free market is somehow harmful or to be feared.
 It will either destroy the environment or cause all manner of social ills.
-But the evidence shows us again and again that a free market solves … [Read more...] about The Free Market Exposed – with Professor Walter Block
+But the evidence shows us again and again that a free market solves … [Read more...] about The amazing Free Market – with Professor Walter Block

 The outlook for gold and silver bullion prices has again turned to strong.
 Several significant factors are increasingly working in favour of precious metals as an investment.
 The great sell-off triggered in late-summer of 2011 by ETFs pulling out of and liquidating huge gold and silver positions has long been digested by the markets.
 Prices sat in a narrow band for an extended … [Read more...] about Strong Price Outlook in Precious Metals Resuming

 These days it is hard to find anyone who is prepared to admit they are a fan of using fossil fuel energy.
 So deeply entrenched is the false idea that CO2 is the great evil and that the planet will be destroyed unless we all switch to renewables.
 No rational debate is heard in the mainstream media because the pros and cons of various different sources of energy are not honestly appraised. … [Read more...] about The Moral case for Fossil Fuel Energy – with Don Watkins